igormironchik/markdown-tools/README.md

   * [On what platforms better use `Conan` to build `markdown-tools`?](#on-what-platforms-better-use-conan-to-build-markdown-tools)
 * [Known issues](#known-issues)

+> [!CAUTION]
+>
+> In editor and converter implemented support of RTL languages.
+But I don't know any of such
+> languages.
+I need testers to check if I implemented everything right.
+Thank you.

 # About

 This is a set of applications to work with `Markdown`, including editor, `HTML`